IraPS/Suspense/README.md

 5. Inside of the folder with your novel create three folders called exactly like this: "Original", "Syntaxed", "Mystemed"

-6. Go to "prepare_corpus.py" and change the directories in lines 10 and 22.
+6. Go to "prepare_corpus.py" and change the directories in line 11.
+You have to change the directory where you store the RU Syntax parser's files.
-In line 10

 7. Run "predict_suspense_1.py".
 It will ask you to type the title of the novel.
 Type it exactly as it is without adding '.txt' or anything else.